pyllyukko/harden.yml/README.md

     * :shell: Sets shell to `/sbin/nologin`
     * Expire the account
     * :no_entry: Set `RLIMIT_NPROC` to `0` in [pam\_limits](#pam) for those system accounts that don't need to run any processes
+        * :information_source: You can see this in action in the [PAM limits test](https://github.com/pyllyukko/harden.yml/actions/workflows/pam.yml)
 * 🎟️ Configures the default password inactivity period
     * Run `ansible-playbook --list-tasks --tags passwords harden.yml` to list all password related tasks
 * :busts_in_silhouette: Makes minor modifications to existing accounts.
 See `ansible-playbook --list-tasks --tags accounts harden.yml` for details.